 Dealing with capital loss

-You can use any capital losses to offset or reduce capital gains.
-And if you have more capital losses than you need to reduce your capital gain to zero, or if you only have capital losses, you are allowed to carry forward that capital loss into future years, OR, you can carry it back up to three previous years to amend a capital gain you declared. (you will need to amend your income tax return to do this and may wish to consult a tax professional for assistance.)
+You can use any capital losses to offset (and, therefore, reduce) your capital gains.
+Even better, if you have any capital losses left over after reducing your capital gains to zero — or if you only have capital losses — you are allowed to carry forward that capital loss into any future years, or back as much as three previous years to offset any capital gains from that time.
+(To do this, you will need to amend your old income tax return, and may wish to consult a tax professional for assistance.)

 Dealing with a capital gain